 Top 3 Gold Miners Production 2012 = 16.9 Million oz

 Top 3 Gold Miners Production 2018 = 13.0 Million oz (23% decline)

 While gold mining investors have been negatively impacted by share dilution, this is only one part of the unhappy story.
 If we consider the dividend payouts to investors, the next chart puts the icing on the cake:

-If we go back all the way to 1929, an investor in Homestake Mining enjoyed a whopping $7 a share dividend.
+If we go back to 1929, an investor in Homestake Mining enjoyed a whopping $7 a share dividend.
 So for every share you owned, you received $7.
 While the dividend Homestake paid fell to $2 a share in 1979, it was more than double the average $0.90 per share paid by the top three gold mining companies to investors at the peak in 2012.
 Unfortunately, things aren’t doing that well for the gold mining industry as the average dividend per share fell to $0.27 last year.

 Of course, if the gold mining industry is going to dilute shares, then even if it paid the same total dollar amount in dividends, the price per share would fall.
 But, there is one shining bright spot in the bunch, and that is Newmont Mining.
 Newmont paid the highest amount of dividends per share at $0.56 in 2018.
-Basically, we can thank Newmont for the bringing up the average of the group to $0.27 last year.
+We can thank Newmont for bringing up the average of the group to $0.27 last year.
 Here are the dividends per share for each of the top 3 gold miners:

 Newmont 2018 Dividend per share = $0.56